Past Simple

 I wish I had more time!

-The past simple tense is used in conjunction with the past continuous to show that a completed action interrupted an action that was in progress in the past.
-This usage typically involves a while-clause or when-clause in the sentence.
+The past simple tense is used in conjunction with the past continuous tense to show that a completed action interrupted an action that was in progress in the past.
+This usage typically involves a subordinate clause with the conjunction 'while' or 'when' in the sentence.
 Look at the examples:

 We were watching TV when Jessica started crying.